MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/overview.md

 # What is PowerShell?

 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
-PowerShell runs on Windows, Linux, and macOS.
+PowerShell runs on Windows, Linux and macOS.

 ## Shell